Biblical Distinctions Between the Father and the Son

 a.
 Yahushua Could Not Grant Positions In The Coming Kingdom

-The mother of James and John came to the Master requesting that her sons might sit on either side of Him in His Kingdom (Matthew 20:20-21).
-Yahushua said to her, “To sit on My right hand, and on My left, is not Mine to give, but it shall be given to them for whom it is prepared by My Father” (Matthew 20:23).
+The mother of James and John came to the Master requesting that her sons might sit on either side of Him in His Kingdom (Matt.
+20:20-21).
+Yahushua said to her, “To sit on My right hand, and on My left, is not Mine to give, but it shall be given to them for whom it is prepared by My Father” (Matt.
+20:23).
 Had Yahushua been Almighty Elohim or even His equal then these positions would have been His to give.
-But Yahushua could not give them for they were the Father’s to give and Yahushua was not the Father.
+But Yahushua could not give them for they are the Father’s to give and Yahushua was not the Father.

 b.
 Yahushua Died, But Elohim Cannot Die

 Elohim the Father is immortal . . . a deathless being.
 See 1 Timothy 1:17 and 1 Timothy 6:16.
 Immortality means “exemption from every kind of death” . . .
 Amplified Bible on 1 Timothy 6:16.
-Yahushua “poured out His soul unto death" (Isaiah 53:12).
-So Elohim, the Father, and Yahushua are TWO distinct entities . . . one was incapable of dying . . . the other . . . could and did die as man’s ransom sacrifice.
+Yahushua “poured out His soul unto death" (Isa.
+53:12).
+So Elohim, the Father, and Yahushua are TWO distinct Entities . . . one is incapable of dying . . . the other . . . could and did die as man’s ransom sacrifice.

 c.
 Yahushua Had Limited Knowledge

 "For Elohim so loved the world that He gave His only begotten Son" (John 3:16).
 If Yahushua was begotten, it indicates that He has a beginning and therefore is not eternal.
-Elohim's name, Yahuwah, means the eternal self-existent One.
+Elohim's name, Yahuwah, means “the eternal self-existent One.”
 Only the Father is eternal.
-"Now unto the King ETERNAL, immortal, invisible, the only wise Elohim, be honour and glory for ever and ever.
-Amen
+"Now unto the King ETERNAL, immortal, invisible, the only wise Elohim, be honor and glory for ever and ever.
+Amen (1 Tim.
+1:17).

 e.
 In The Eternal Ages To Come, Yahushua Will Always Recognize The Father As His Superior